It’s been proven that lion’s mane mushrooms promote nerve growth, but do they help relieve nerve pain?

 What are the Health Benefits of Lion’s Mane?

-Research on the potential benefits of the lion’s mane mushroom indicates this fungus has the potential to promote nerve regeneration through the production of nerve growth factor proteins, and hence repair brain cells.
+Research on the potential benefits of the lion’s mane mushroom indicates this fungus has the potential to promote nerve regeneration by stimulating nerve growth factor protein production, and hence repair brain cells.
 It appears to ease the symptoms of dementia, lessen oxidative stress, as well as improve brain functions and neuronal health.

 Some of the beneficial effects of lion’s mane include: